1967 United Kingdom foot-and-mouth outbreak: Aftermath

 After the outbreak, the United Kingdom adopted a policy to control imports from countries where foot-and-mouth is endemic.
 After creating this policy, the only outbreak to occur until 2001 was in 1981 on the Isle of Wight.

 Issues

 Spread of disease

 According to John Bennett, a young farmer at the time of the crisis at Manor Farm in Worcestershire, the disease was introduced into the county "when a local farmer fed skimmed milk, bought from Shropshire where the disease was raging out of control, to his pigs".

 Animal slaughter

-Over the course of six months, 430,000 animals across 2300 farms were slaughtered.
+Over the course of six months, 430,000 animals across 2,300 farms were slaughtered.

 Human transmission

 The 1967 crisis saw the last reported case of human foot-and-mouth disease.
 The victim was a farm-worker who was believed to have contracted the virus by consuming contaminated milk.
-The disease was not life-threatening and they were able to recover within several weeks.
+The disease was not life-threatening and he was able to recover within several weeks.